 adduser $(whoami) dialout

 Logout and login again.

-Plug in your USB-RS232 adapter.
-Then type in Terminal
+Plug in USB-RS232 adapter.

-It will probably show up as
+The USB to serial converter will probably show up as

-Identify filestreams of physical serial ports on Linux
+Physical serial ports on Linux

-This is only for if you’re using a motherboard or plugin card 9-pin / 25-pin RS232/RS485 port.
-StarTech makes some good PCI cards with 2, 4, or 8 RS232 ports that are Linux-friendly.
+For computers with 9-pin / 25-pin RS232/RS485 port.
+StarTech makes good PCI cards with 2, 4, or 8 RS232 ports that are Linux-friendly.

 apt install setserial setserial -g /dev/ttyS* | grep -v unknown